Q. What exactly is financial aid and where does it come from?

 A: UNH assesses monthly late fees of 1% of the remaining unpaid balance.

 Q. Who should we contact if I or my child has additional questions regarding financial aid?

-Early January The FAFSA is available for completion online at www.FAFSA.gov
+October The FAFSA is available for completion online at www.FAFSA.ed.gov

-Early March UNH priority deadline for the FAFSA is March 1
+March 1 UNH priority FAFSA deadline for new/transfer students

 March – April New/Transfer Students receive preliminary financial aid awards